shubhamg124/Netflix-data-analysis/README.md

 ### • Goal
 To provide an accessible, visual summary of Netflix’s content trends for analysts, marketers, content creators, and streaming enthusiasts.
-It supports exploratory questions and decision-making on media strategy.
+Python was used for cleaning and analyzing the data, while Power BI was used to create an interactive, professional dashboard for easier exploration and storytelling.

 ### • Walkthrough of Key Visuals
 - 📅 **Content Added by Year (Line Plot)**